Asylum decision – what happens then?

 Temporary or permanent residence permit

 It is the Aliens Act that regulates who can stay in Sweden.
 The Swedish Aliens Act was published in 2006.
 The law was temporarily changed on 20 July 2016.
-The temporary law is valid for three years and imply that most people in need of protection will be granted temprary residence permits instead of permanent residence permits.
+The temporary law imply that most people in need of protection will be granted temprary residence permits instead of permanent residence permits.

 It's your and your family's duty to honestly tell us what you have experienced and what you are afraid of.
 The Migration Agency will compare your stories with what the law states and make a decision.